caleb531/connect-four/README.md

 [![Coverage Status](https://coveralls.io/repos/github/caleb531/connect-four/badge.svg?branch=master)](https://coveralls.io/github/caleb531/connect-four?branch=master)

-This is the slickest Connect Four app around, written using HTML5, JavaScript, and Mithril.
+This is the slickest Connect Four app around, written using HTML5, JavaScript, and Mithril (a React-like framework).
 You can play on your phone or computer, with a friend or against the AI.
 Just be sure to enjoy and have fun. :)

 You can play the app online at:
 https://connectfour.calebevans.me/